Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 The final schedule for the 2023 edition will be provided later on.

+## Lectures

+# [Intro to Machine Learning] tba

+# [ Modelling ] Jordi Bolibar - Physics-based machine learning for glacier modelling.

+# [ Remote sensing ] Konstantin Maslov - Glacier mapping from optical and SAR satellite imagery using Deep Learning and Random Forests.

+## Projects

+# [ Modelling ] Modelling glacier mass balance with machine learning.

+# [ Remote sensing ] Glacier mapping from optical and SAR satellite imagery using Deep Learning and Random Forests.

+# [Bring your own idea and data]

+## Outdoor activity
+2023 edition - This year's edition will be by early spring, with still a lot of snow in Finse.
+We reserve one afternoon for self-organized outdoor activities, so please bring:

+Head lamp/ flashlight (there are no streetlights)
+Best to use a backpack for all your belongings.
+Consider bringing cross-country skis or snow shoes.
+Sun glasses.
+Warm clothes, hat, gloves, scarf etc (there will be lots of snow).
+Boots suitable to walk in deep snow.
+Make sure you have appropriate health insurance.
+Any personal medication.
+Special foods (no grocery store in Finse).

 <!---
 | Day           | Morning                                               | Lunch | Afternoon                                               | Dinner | Evening                   |
 |---------------|-------------------------------------------------------|-------|---------------------------------------------------------|--------|---------------------------|